Partition-Aware Profiling and Sampling

 Example 3: Recent Week's Data with Sampling

-- table: user_events
+- name: user_events

 key: event_date